 Babe is based on a novel The Sheep Pig (1983) by British children’s writer Dick King-Smith.
 Although more than anything, Babe reminds considerably of one other film – Charlotte’s Web (1973).
 Both Babe and Charlotte’s Web feature a plaintive and innocent runt pig, draws a picture of the barnyard life that surrounds it and tell how the pig becomes a sensation in the human world.
 (Ironically, Charlotte’s Web was later remade in live-action as a copy of Babe with Charlotte’s Web ).
 The most noticeable thing about Babe though is that it has been made in live-action – it is an animated film at heart but thanks to the miracles of animatronic and CGI technology it was made in live-action.
 Even five years before such an idea would have been technically impossible.

 Babe is a delightful film and succeeds on all levels.
 The success of a film like this either sinks or swims on the ability of the technical people to make the barnyard animals talk believably.
 What works so well is that Chris Noonan directs and photographs Babe as though it were a film with actors.
-The scene where Babe enters the house, navigating furniture and manages to get a ball of twine wound up around the cat is a marvellous piece of suspense and comedy set-up – and all the more so when one suddenly realizes that Chris Noonan had to conduct the entire sequence with live, CGI and animatronic animals.
+The scene where Babe enters the house, navigating furniture and manages to get a ball of twine wound up around the cat is a marvellous piece of suspense and comedy set-up – and all the more so when one suddenly realises that Chris Noonan had to conduct the entire sequence with live, CGI and animatronic animals.
 (48 different pigs were apparently used to play the part of Babe).
 Other scenes are excellent cinema irrespective of their technical marvels – the sequence where Babe rounds the sheep dogs up simply by asking them to is marvellous.
 The climax where Babe wins at the contest is triumphal – although it is amazing that a film can be so winning with a climax that is not dependant on show-stopping drama and explosions but simply in getting a group of characters to move several feet into an enclosure in a quiet, perfectly ordered manner.
 Everything about the film is wonderful.

 What is striking about Babe – a feature also of Charlotte’s Web – is its surprisingly dark undercurrent.
 Throughout is the ever-present image of the slaughterhouse, while knives and hooks are shot in a sinister underlight.
 Chris Noonan makes cuts from a duck being served as dinner in the farmhouse to the duck’s boyfriend saddened as he looks in through the window.
 Nothing is more striking than the images of what we know to be slaughter seen through innocent eyes of Babe – the slaughterhouse believed to a happy heaven where Babe’s parents have gone to; or the moment that Farmer Hoggett brings out his shotgun: “Farmer Hoggett was carrying something in the crook of his arm.
 A kind of black, shiny tube.
 The pig had a vague memory that shiny tubes produced food and guessed that some quite unexpected surprise would come out of the small, round mouths.”
 The contrast of innocence and stark reality in these scenes is shocking.
 In fact, the images of slaughter are so dark, there are times that Babe could be a film made by ardent vegetarians who are determined to make their point in the most strongly emotive terms possible.